Stephen C. Meyer: Biography

-In 1981, Meyer graduated from Whitworth College before being employed at Atlantic Richfield Company (ARCO) in Dallas from November 1981 to December 1985.
-Meyer then took up a scholarship from the Rotary Club of Dallas to study at Cambridge University, where he earned a Master of Philosophy and Doctor of Philosophy in history and the philosophy of science in 1991.
+In 1981, Meyer graduated cum laude from Whitworth College, where he received a Bachelor of Science (B.S.) with a double major in physics and earth science.
+He then was employed at Atlantic Richfield Company (ARCO) in Dallas from November 1981 to December 1985.

+Meyer was granted a scholarship by the Rotary Club of Dallas to study in England at Cambridge University, where he earned a Master of Philosophy (M.Phil.) in 1987 and a Doctor of Philosophy (Ph.D.) in history and the philosophy of science in 1991.
 His dissertation was entitled "Of Clues and Causes: A Methodological Interpretation of Origin-of-Life Research".

-In Fall 1990 he became an assistant professor of philosophy at Whitworth, where he was promoted to Associate Professor in 1995, and gained tenure in 1996.
-In Fall 2002 he moved to the position of professor, Conceptual Foundations of Science, at the Christian Palm Beach Atlantic University.
-He continued there to Spring 2005, then ceased teaching to devote his time to the intelligent design movement.
+In Fall 1990, Meyer became an assistant professor of philosophy at Whitworth College, where he was promoted to an associate professor in 1995, and granted tenure in 1996.
+In Fall 2002, he moved to the position of professor, Conceptual Foundations of Science, at the Christian Palm Beach Atlantic University.
+He continued there up to Spring 2005, then ceased teaching to devote his time to the intelligent design movement.